Momentum-Team-18/notes/command-line.md

 ## Exercise

 Let’s practice working with files from the command line.
+You don't need to do this from memory.
+Use these notes to look up how to do things!

 1. Create a new directory called `cli-practice` and make that your working directory.